sericks007/Sally-Luvs-GitHub/Luke.md

 Luke is **awesome**!

-- He had red hair
+- He has red hair
 - He has blue/green eyes
 - He is short, but tall on personality